-Very subdued attack for Beckstoffer grape, smooth tannin, black berry, mocha, hint of cinnamon, lots of juice, long lasting. — a year ago
+Very subdued attack for Beckstoffer grape, smooth tannin, black berry, mocha, hint of cinnamon, lots of juice, long lasting. — 2 years ago

 Just a basic pop and pour kind of evening...

 Maybe not.
 Thanks to @Kuan Lim for sharing this 1971 (birth year wine) and a 1996.
 These age so gracefully and they were both spectacular in their own ways.
 I am going to give them both collectively a 96.
 Not often you get to taste such great wines together.
-Awesome! — a year ago
+Awesome! — 2 years ago

 On the nose, ripe; blackberries, sweet & sour dark cherries, cooked cherries & strawberries & hues of blueberries.
 Black tea, cola, soft baking spices; vanilla, light clove & cinnamon.
 Crushed rocks, stones, limestone, turned, moist black earth, tobacco leaf, saddle-wood, soft leather, dry & fresh dark red florals.